Organic peroxides

 Organic peroxides are organic compounds containing the peroxide functional group (1=R\sO\sO\sR′).
-If the R′ is hydrogen, the compounds are called hydroperoxides, which are discussed in that article.
+If the R′ is hydrogen, the compounds are called organic hydroperoxides.
 The O−O bond of peroxides easily breaks, producing free radicals of the form 1=RO^{•} (the dot represents an unpaired electron).
 Thus, organic peroxides are useful in organic chemistry as initiators for some types of polymerization, such as the acrylic, unsaturated polyester, and vinyl ester resins used in glass-reinforced plastics.
 MEKP and benzoyl peroxide are commonly used for this purpose.
 However, the same property also means that organic peroxides can explosively combust.
 Organic peroxides, like their inorganic counterparts, are often powerful bleaching agents.

 Types of organic peroxides

 Organic peroxides are classified (i) by the presence or absence of a hydroxyl (\sOH) terminus and (ii) by the presence of alkyl vs acyl substituents.